open511/Open511API/general.md

 Althougth the REST style does not provide direct constains, the Open511 applies most of its best practices.
 It includes:
 * Use of HTTP as a uniform way to interact with resources.
-* Access to the resource via stable urls.
+* Access to the resource via stable URLs.
 * hypermedia structure: the resources are linked together to allow a client to jump from one resource to another.

 ### Representations {#representations}